Home

 What is a budget variance?

-A budget variance is a difference between the budgeted amount for a specific department or project versus the actual amount.
+Budget variance is the difference between the budgeted amount for a specific department or project and the actual amount.
+It’s also a common part of most companies’ financial life.

 Budget variances can be either positive or negative: